pilhuhn/misc_writing/HowToWriteAnRhqPlugin/how_to.md

 ### Service level: HttpServiceDiscoveryComponent ###

 The `HttpServiceDiscoveryComponent` is more interesting, as we no longer have the hard coded keys, but we get the URL passed in from the GUI when the user is adding a new one.
+Here you will also see a new facet (`ManualAddFacet`), that has been introduced to support `supportsManualAdd=“true“` from the plugin descriptor.
+Let's start with the basic implementation of `ResourceDiscoveryComponent`:

     public class HttpServiceDiscoveryComponent implements
-       ResourceDiscoveryComponent<HttpServiceComponent>
+       ResourceDiscoveryComponent, ManualAddFacet
     {
        public Set<DiscoveredResourceDetails> discoverResources
-            (ResourceDiscoveryContext<HttpServiceComponent> context) throws
+            (ResourceDiscoveryContext context) throws
              InvalidPluginConfigurationException, Exception
        {
-          Set<DiscoveredResourceDetails> result = new
-              HashSet<DiscoveredResourceDetails>();
+          return Collections.emptySet();
+       }

+This just returns an empty set, as we don't want to automatically discovery these kinds of resources.
+The implementation of the `ManualAddFacet`then looks like this:

+    @Override
+    public DiscoveredResourceDetails discoverResource(Configuration pluginConfiguration,
+        ResourceDiscoveryContext context) throws InvalidPluginConfigurationException {

         ResourceType resourceType = context.getResourceType();

-This basically the same code that we already know.
-The interesting part starts now:

-    List<Configuration> childConfigs = context.getPluginConfigurations();
-    for (Configuration childConfig : childConfigs) {
-       String key = childConfig.getSimpleValue(“url“, null);
+        String key = pluginConfiguration.getSimpleValue("url", null);
         if (key == null)
-          throw new InvalidPluginConfigurationException( „No URL provided“);
+            throw new InvalidPluginConfigurationException("No URL provided");

-We get a list of plugin configurations passed from the context through which we loop to determine the passed parameters.
-As we have only one – the url – this is simple.
-If there is no url provided provided we complain (actually that should never happen, as we marked the property as required in the plugin descriptor above).

         String name = key;
-         String description = „Http server at „ + key;
+        String description = "Http server at " + key;
-         DiscoveredResourceDetails detail = new
+        DiscoveredResourceDetails detail = new DiscoveredResourceDetails(
+            resourceType,
+            key,
-               DiscoveredResourceDetails( resourceType, key, name,
+            name,
+            null,
-               null, description, childConfig, null );
+            description,
-         result.add(detail);
+            pluginConfiguration,
+            null);
+        return detail;
     }
-      return result;
-    }

-The remainder of the is the same as we know it already from above.
+This methods gets one create request at a time passed in.
+We check if there is some url given at all (in fact the definition in the plugin descriptor prevents empty properties already, but it is good to check anyway) and then just creates a new `DiscoveredResourceDetails` object, which is then returned.

 ### Change in plugin components ###